kevinwlu/dsd/Nexys-4-DDR/Lab-1/README.md

 * Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'

-* Click 'Program Device' then xc7a100t_0 to download hexcount.bit to the Nexys 4 DDR board
+* Click 'Program Device' then xc7a100t_0 to download hexconter.runs/impl_1/hexcount.bit to the Nexys A7-100T board

 * The least significant 7-segment decoder counts cycles from 0 to F